Meet Justin Adkins

 While most would probably see this as a difficult childhood, I like to think of it as life granting me a unique opportunity to experience all aspects of Ohio's unfair education system.

 After graduating, I moved back up to Columbus and briefly attended DeVry University while working two jobs.
-Eventually, I was fortunate enough to get an internship with the Ohio Department of Public Safety, and within a few months, a full-time position opened up.
-I applied and thankfully got the job.
-Soon after, I decided to drop out of DeVry so that I didn't increase my loan debt any further.
+Eventually, I got an internship and later full-time job with the Ohio Department of Public Safety.
+Soon after, I decided to drop out of DeVry so that I wouldn’t increase my loan debt any further.

-This first-hand experience proves that a college degree isn't the only path to a successful career and that we can't lose sight of our skill and trade jobs.
+This first-hand experience proves that a college degree isn't the only path to a successful career.
+We can't lose sight of our skill and trade jobs.

-In 2016, when my younger sister Hayleigh was having trouble at home, I stepped up, attained guardianship, and let her move in with me.
+Then in 2016, my sister Hayleigh was having trouble at home.
+So, I stepped up, attained guardianship, and let her move in with me.
 I wasn't ready to raise a child, but I wanted to ensure that she graduated from Whetstone High School on time.

-In 2017, I started a technology company with my best friend so that we could offer technical services to other small businesses at affordable prices.
+A year later, I started a technology company called MythCoders with my best friend.
+We offer technical services to other small businesses at affordable prices.
+Thankfully, we’re still chugging along and now have clients in Franklin and Perry Counties.

-As I've gotten older, my eyes have opened to the harsh reality that is life in America.
+As I've gotten older, I’ve realized that my story is too often just life in America.

-I've watched friends and family barely able to afford their life-saving Insulin despite having insurance.
-I've even seen family divorce so that they can qualify for Medicaid.
-We've all read the horror stories of people turning to GoFundMe to help pay for large medical bills.
-In a nation as prosperous as ours, this is immoral; which is why I support capping the costs of life-saving drugs and allowing a public insurance option to compete with insurance companies.
+I've watched friends and family barely able to afford life-saving Insulin despite having insurance.
+I've helped people file for divorce so they could qualify for Medicaid.
+And we've all read the horror stories of people turning to GoFundMe to help pay for large medical bills.
+In a nation as prosperous as ours, this is immoral.
+And we can do better.
+That’s why I support capping the costs of life-saving drugs and introducing a public insurance option to compete with insurance companies.

 I know from experience that it's not possible to live off a wage of $8.55 an hour and have a middle-class life.
 That's why I've proposed a Living Wage Formula that restores the Dignity of Work by finally paying people what they're worth.
 My formula ensures all your monthly income doesn't go towards necessities like food, rent, utilities, and mandated auto insurance.

 In 2020, we have an opportunity to take back our state and set it on the right path.
-We need bold new leadership capable of tackling the challenges that lie ahead rather than playing politics as usual.
+We need bold new leadership to tackle the challenges that lie ahead.
+We don’t have time for politics as usual.